FelixPlastik/AI-and-I/(GAPN) General Adversarial Pizza Network/README.md

 ### We chose different modes for each pizza:
 ### `wish2pizza`
-### 1. we write down our favorite pizza <br> 2.
-Text input gets interpreted into an image <br> 3. we reconfigure the image into a pizza
+### 1. we write down our favorite pizza ingredients <br> 2. text input gets interpreted into an image <br> 3. we reconfigure the image into a physical pizza .
 ![a](img/txt2pizza.gif)

 <br><br><br><br><br><br><br><br><br>

 ### `pizza2text`
-### 1. styling pizzas like other things <br> 2. enforcing AI to generate text based on the thing it sees.
+### 1. styling pizzas like objects <br> 2. enforcing AI to generate text based on the picture of th pizza.
 ![a](img/3_pizza_making.jpg)
 <br><br>
 ![a](img/pizza2txt-2.gif)